PegasisForever/zenbook-duo-daemon/README.md

 # ASUS Zenbook Duo Daemon

-This is a daemon that runs on the Zenbook Duo laptop to handle the keyboard and secondary display.
+This is a daemon that runs on the Zenbook Duo laptop to handle the keyboard and secondary display under linux.

 ## Device Support